ucbrise/dory/README.md

 ### Table 7

 Run the experiment to collect the data for the part of Table 7 showing the breakdown of search latency.
-For this experiment, you only need to have `server-1`, `server-2`, `master`, and `client` running.
 Run the following commands locally:

 ```
 cd bench